 How to Configure Docker Rotate Log on Amazon Linux 2

-This tutorial will walk you through configuring Docker Rotate Log on Amazon Linux 2 using a practical example from the e-commerce company’s project experience.
-This will help you understand the concept and why log rotation is crucial for maintaining a healthy system.
+This tutorial shows how to configure Docker Rotate Log on Amazon Linux 2 using a practical example.
+You will learn the concept and why log rotation matters for keeping systems healthy.

 The E-Commerce Company’s Challenge

-The e-commerce company’s microservices architecture utilized multiple Docker containers on Amazon Linux 2 instances.
-The business processed thousands of transactions daily, resulting in massive logs generated by various services like payment processing, product catalog updates, and user authentication.
+The e-commerce company’s microservices architecture used multiple Docker containers on Amazon Linux 2 instances.
+The business processed thousands of transactions daily, generating massive logs from payment processing, product catalog updates, and user authentication services.

-The need for an automated solution to efficiently manage these logs was evident – enter Docker Rotate Log configuration.
+The company needed an automated solution to manage these logs, so they configured Docker Rotate Log.

 Configuring Docker Rotate Log on Amazon Linux 2